grafana/grafana/docs/sources/share-dashboards-panels/index.md

 ### Use direct link

-The **Link** tab shows the current time range, template variables, and the defaul theme.
+The **Link** tab shows the current time range, template variables, and the default theme.
 You can optionally enable a shortened URL to share.

 1. Click **Copy**.